Who we are

 Holding personal information outside the EEA

-We do not hold information outside the EEA.
+We do not hold information outside the EEA and personal information will not be transferred out of the EEA.

 Correcting your information – We want to make sure that your personal information is accurate, complete and up to date therefore we commit to regularly review and correct where necessary, the information that we hold about you.
 You may ask us to correct any personal information about you that you believe does not meet these standards.
 If any of your information changes, please email or write to us or call us using the ‘Contact information’ noted below.